Stunt driving legislation came into effect in 2007. This charge has multiple applications.

 If You’ve Been Charged with Stunt Driving Call TRAFFIC STOP®

 With a stunt driving conviction on your record, you will suffer serious insurance ramifications similar to a careless driving conviction.
 Fortunately, TRAFFIC STOP® is here to assist you.
-Stunt driving is a very serious allegation that requires the expertise and knowledge that TRAFFIC STOP can deliver for you.
-We beat these on a regular basis, or have them reduced to a speeding ticket.
+Stunt driving is a very serious allegation that requires the expertise and knowledge that TRAFFIC STOP® can deliver for you.
+We beat these on a regular basis, or have them reduced to a speeding ticket, or to another minor charge.

 ONE EXAMPLE OF OUR STUNT DRIVING TRIAL WINS: